Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/go-terraform-tofu/chapter1.md

 * <http://api.pesto.io:3000/api>
 * and as graphql <http://api.pesto.io:3000/graphql>

-if I experience any issue, i can always use the "hashicups" rest api from the tutorial.
+if I experience any issue, I can always use the "hashicups" rest api from the tutorial.

 ### Step 3: The most simple `provider.go` and `main.go`